-Fred A. Rowley, Jr. is a litigation partner in the Los Angeles office of Munger, Tolles & Olson.
-He specializes in complex litigation and appeals, and is a member of the California Academy of Appellate Lawyers.
+Fred A. Rowley, Jr. is a litigation partner in the Los Angeles office of Munger, Tolles & Olson, where he handles appeals and complex litigation.
+He is a co-leader of the firm’s Appellate Practice group.

-Mr. Rowley has presented argument in more than 30 appeals and served as lead counsel in more than 50 appeals.
-He has appeared before the U.S. Court of Appeals for the Ninth Circuit, the U.S. Court of Appeals for the Second Circuit, the Delaware Supreme Court, the Appellate Division of the New York Supreme Court, and the California Courts of Appeal.
-His appellate representations cover a wide range of subjects and issues, including securities law, bankruptcy, insurance, utilities and regulatory matters, federalism and foreign affairs, antitrust, RICO, state unfair competition law, patent law, and labor law.
-He has represented a diverse group of clients in these matters, including Fortune 100 companies (in the banking, telecommunications, high technology, and energy industries), museums, entrepreneurs, and non-profit organizations.
+Fred represents a wide range of clients, from Fortune 100 companies to non-profit organizations, in appeals before federal and state courts across the country.
+He has presented argument in more than 40 appeals and served as lead counsel in more than 60 appeals.
+He has argued before the U.S. Supreme Court, the U.S. Courts of Appeals for the Ninth and Second Circuits, the Delaware Supreme Court, the Appellate Division of the New York Supreme Court, and the California Courts of Appeal.
+His appellate representations cover a wide range of subjects and issues, including securities law, bankruptcy, insurance, utilities and regulatory matters, federalism and foreign affairs, antitrust, RICO, arbitration law, False Claims Act, unfair competition law, patent law, and labor law.

-- Serving as lead counsel for a major defense contractor in a False Claims Act appeal in the Ninth Circuit.
+- Successfully representing a major aerospace company in a defense contract appeal in the Ninth Circuit.

 - Successfully representing a national bank in a contract appeal in the New York state appellate courts arising out of mortgage-backed securities litigation.

-He lives with his wife Sarah, a federal prosecutor, and their three children in South Pasadena, Calif.
+Fred lives with his wife Sarah, a federal prosecutor, and their three children in South Pasadena, California.